openrport/openrport/docs/content/advanced/no21-watchdog.md

+---
+title: "Watchdog Integration"
+weight: 21
+slug: watchdog-integration
+---
+{{< toc >}}

 ## Watchdog integration

 Starting with RPort version 0.8.3 you can enable a watchdog integration on the rport client.

 The rport client works stable and reliable and broken connections are always resumed.
 There is no need to enable watchdog integration by default.
 It should only be activated in exceptional cases when you notice the rport client process is running, but no connection attempts are made.